Diabetes Action Canada and the Banting & Best Diabetes Centre, University of Toronto

 Special bonus: Watch as Grant unveils Canada Post’s newest commemorative stamp to mark the 100th anniversary of the discovery of insulin.
 Also a special address by MP Sonia Sidhu, Chair of the All-Party Diabetes Caucus for the House of Commons’ Standing Committee on Health.

-The Unique Experience and Challenges of Indigenous Canadians Living with Diabetes
+The Unique Experience and Challenges of Indigenous Peoples Living with Diabetes

 The Diabetes Action Canada Indigenous Patient Circle is working to establish research priorities in Indigenous health.
 Members will share their personal stories of living or supporting loved ones with diabetes and how they are partnering with, and in some cases leading, diabetes research teams.